 The Short Video Above goes into detail about how Christopher Columbus started the American Indian Genocide in the name of religion and how the United States has and still is continuing his legacy even today!

-Credits: This "partial article" came from: TodayiFoundOut.com and the video can be found on YouTube entitled: The Truth About Columbus.
+Credits: This "partial article" came from: TodayiFoundOut.com and the video is a clip from the documentary "whited out 2".